 Better Salary

-The average annual salary for psychologists was $82,180 in 2020 according to the BLS, and $92,000 according to Payscale.com — both higher than national averages.
+The average annual salary for psychologists was $85,330 in 2022 according to the BLS, which is higher than national averages.
 With a psychology PhD, you shouldn’t struggle to secure a good salary.

 Less Job Competition